Updated January 2021 to reflect COVID-19 civil ceremony policies.

-- In-person civil ceremony appointments are currently booked up for the rest of 2020.
+- In-person civil ceremony appointments are currently unavailable.

 - Video conference appointments via Zoom are available for marriage license + civil ceremonies.
 Make an appointment here and select “Zoom – Web License & Ceremony Appointment.”